 Length of Sessions

-Counseling sessions generally last 45-50 minutes and are usually conducted in person.
-Video conferencing is also becoming popular for long-distance counseling.
+Counseling sessions generally last 45-50 minutes and can be conducted in person, by telephone, by chat, or by videoconference.
+(I am currently offering only videoconference sessions on a HIPAA compliant version of Zoom.)
 Counselors may or may not ask their clients to complete ‘homework’ between sessions.

-Coaching appointments are typically 30 minutes in length and are most often conducted via phone, Skype, or other video conferencing method.
+Coaching appointments are typically 30 minutes in length and are most often conducted via Zoom, Skype (or other video conferencing method), or by telephone.
 Since coaching is both process and results-oriented, coaching clients will always be taking actions (doing homework) between sessions to move themselves closer to the goals they have set.

 I regularly bring coaching skills into my counseling sessions and bring counseling expertise and guidance into my coaching sessions when necessary.